-Find answers to the questions from the Using Student-Specific Course Demand Projections training session and learn the essential features of Align with Predict to optimize your schedule building!
+Find answers to the questions from the Using Student-Specific Course Demand Projections training session and the Align and Predict Admin Training Session.
+You will learn the essential features and settings of Align with Predict to optimize your schedule building!

 What is the difference between a projection and a prediction?

 Projection and prediction are synonymous.
 When you are looking at the Course List, Seats Needed is a projection for an individual course.
 If you click into an individual course, the orange bar in the Seats and Enrollment graph is called the predict number and is the student-driven, pathway-driven number.